Fleckism/SecurityPlus/SecurityPlus/10A Firewalls and Proxy Servers.md

 -   Mostly proprietary—developed from a Linux kernel, but with proprietary features added.
 Examples include Check Point IPSO, FortiGate FortiOS, and Sonicwall.
 Any code developed from a GPL source should be available, but in general terms these products cannot be used independently of a commercial contract with the vendor.
 -   Wholly open-source—these can be used independently of the vendor, but the vendors typically have commercial appliances and support contracts too.
 Examples include pfSense and Smoothwall.

-In determining whether to follow a self-installed versus supported deployment, as well as the core appliance code, you need to consider access to support, update [[Availability]], and access to subscription-based features, such as signatures and threat feeds.
+In determining whether to follow a self-installed versus supported deployment, as well as the core appliance code, you need to consider access to support, update [[My linked notes/Dictionary/Availability]], and access to subscription-based features, such as signatures and threat feeds.